WilliamAshley2019/ChorusF/README.md

 Formats: VST3 for DAWs (Ableton Live, Reaper, FL Studio) and Standalone
 Performance: Real-time safe with soft clipping to prevent feedback runaway
-GUI: Retro green phosphor interface inspired by the Fairlight CMI
+GUI: Retro green phosphor interface inspired by the Fairlight CMI colors.

 Developer: Created by William Ashley

 Explore more of my work: